 Texas has various public programs to ensure all kids get the education they need, no matter their disability.
 The Texas Education Agency (TEA) has a Special Education department that provides resources and support for students with autism.
 This department is crucial in advocating for students' rights and making sure they have access to necessary educational services.

-For more detailed info on educational resources and assistance, check out our articles on autism resources in Texas and autism services in Texas.
+For more detailed info on educational resources and assistance, check out our articles onautism resources in Texas and autism services in Texas.
 Knowing your options can help you make the best decisions for your child's education.

 In Texas, there's a bunch of support services to help folks with autism and their families.
 From social skills training to resources for parents, there's a lot out there to make life a bit easier.

 Social skills training is a big deal for autistic kids.
 It helps them get better at talking to others, making friends, and handling everyday stuff.
 These programs are all over Texas and are made just for kids on the autism spectrum.
 They include activities that help kids practice social skills in real-life situations.
 Want more info?
-Check out
+Check out autism resources in Texas.

 Parents and families are the backbone of support for kids with autism.
 There are tons of resources to help them understand and support their kids better.
 One great resource is Texas Project FIRST, which offers info on special education, made by parents for parents.

 Texas Parent to Parent also has a library full of info on self-care, advocacy, and Medicaid waivers.
+It's a goldmine for families looking for guidance on raising a child with special health care needs.

 Special Education Information Centers in Texas are a lifeline for families of kids with disabilities.
 SPEDTex, a team effort by various groups, offers resources to help develop and deliver services to kids with disabilities.
 These centers give parents the knowledge they need to advocate for their kids.